morea-framework/morea-framework.github.io/src/userguide.md

 <img src="images/beyond-morea.png" width="400px" class="img-responsive"/>

-This graphic shows that a Morea site is organized like an onion with three layers, each "managed" by a different tool.
+This graphic shows that a Morea site is organized like an onion with three layers, each "managed" by a different combination of tools.

 **Morea managed.** In the center is the "Morea layer", which consists of all the files in the `morea/` directory.
 It is here where you define the modules, outcomes, readings, experiences, and assessments for your course.
 There is a Morea plugin to Jekyll that looks for the contents of this directory and parses all the files inside to create the Modules, Outcomes, Readings, Experiences, and Assessments pages.